schu/kubedee/README.md

 [...]
 ```

-Note: after the installation or upgrade of kubedee, cached packages and images
+Note: after the installation or upgrade of kubedee, kubedee requires some
-have to be updated once.
+extra time to download and update cached packages and images once.

 With a SSD, up-to-date caches and images, setting up a cluster usually takes
 less than 60 seconds for a four node cluster (etcd, controller, 2x worker).